cpwr-devops/DevOps-Examples-Doc/docs/pipelines/readme.md

 Instructions on configuring the various tools can be found in the [Configuration](../tool_configuration/readme.md) of this site.

-## Other code examples
+## Code examples

+Code examples related are stored in a GitHub repository located at  [https://github.com/cpwr-devops/DevOps-Examples/](https://github.com/cpwr-devops/DevOps-Examples/).

-Code snippets and examples related to Jenkins/Groovy will be stored alongside the *Mainframe-CI-Example-pipeline* in the [Jenkinsfile folder](https://github.com/cpwr-devops/DevOps-Examples/tree/suggest/Jenkinsfile) of the repository.
+The example pipelines, snippets and other examples related to Jenkins/Groovy will be stored alongside the *Mainframe-CI-Example-pipeline* in the [Jenkinsfile folder](https://github.com/cpwr-devops/DevOps-Examples/tree/master/Jenkinsfile) of the repository.

 Code snippets and examples not directly related are stored in separate folders in the root directory of the repository.
 Currently these are:

 - [ISPW-REST-API-Examples](https://github.com/cpwr-devops/DevOps-Examples/tree/suggest/ISPW-REST-API-Examples) containing a Windows powershell script that demonstrates the use of ISPW's REST APIs.
 This code may be used a starting point if Jenkins is not the CI server of choice.

+<->
 ## The code repository folder structure

 Based on the description above and due to the requirements for the use of [Pipeline Shared Libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) in Jenkins the folder structure of the DevOps-Examples repository is as follows: